Find Free Utah Divorce Records & Access Dissolution Information

 In case someone is looking for certificates of divorce for the period 1978 to 2010, they can visit the Office of Vital Records and Statistics for an in-person order.

-The Main Office of Vital Records and Statistics
+Main Office of Vital Records & Statistics

 Utah State Department of Health